qichao-arlo-wang/RISC-V32I_CPU/personal_statements/zecheng_zhu.md

 ## Personal Statement of Contributions
 *Zecheng Zhu*
 - I have serval git commit name to upload to repo: zecheng, zzczjh9, or Keven Zhu due to serval device I used
-- Also some of commits are collaborating together with team mates and uploaded using their laptop
+- Also some of commits are collaborating together with team mates and uploaded using their laptops
 - In this project, my major contributions include designing the **Sign Extension Unit**, which handles instruction decoding for immediate values, and developing key components of the **Control Unit**, including the **Main Decoder** and **ALU Decoder**, to manage control signal generation.
 I also worked on the **ALU** to ensure accurate arithmetic and logical operations.
 In addition, I wrote the **Pipeline** of our processor by implementing **Registers**, a **Hazard Unit**, and the **top.sv** module for overall system integration with testing.
 Additionally, wrote the final version **F1 Program**  with a random time delay and tried implemented the design on an **FPGA**.

 ---